Brytenwally/BagOGoods/README.md

 ## Installation
 1. Setup the Database: I have provided a specific SQL query below.
 You must run this in your acore_world database to ensure the bag item exists and functions correctly.
-2. Script Installation: Copy BonusChest.lua into your server's lua_scripts folder.
+2. Script Installation: Copy BagOGoods.lua into your server's lua_scripts folder.
 3. Reload: Restart your server or type .reload eluna in-game.

 ## Configuration Options
-The top of the `BonusChest.lua` file contains a configuration table.
+The top of the `BagOGoods.lua` file contains a configuration table.
 Below is a detailed breakdown of how these settings affect the loot logic:

 ### Loot Quality & Types
 * **MIN_QUALITY / MAX_QUALITY**: Restricts the search results by rarity.
 Setting both to 4 will ensure players only ever receive Epics.